Pence, Trump attorney clash over what Trump told his VP ahead of Jan. 6, 2021

 Pence’s role in certifying Joe Biden’s win over Trump in the 2020 election makes him a central figure in the prosecution against Trump on charges that he sought to overturn the will of the voters and remain in office even after the courts had roundly rejected his claims of electoral fraud.
 Federal and state election officials and Trump’s own attorney general also had said there were was no credible evidence the election was tainted.

+Former allies of Trump have said Trump knew he lost but spread false claims about fraud anyway.
+After he failed to convince state officials to illegally swing the election, Trump and his allies recruited fake electors in swing states to sign certificates falsely stating Trump had prevailed.

-“He knew well that he had lost the election,” Trump’s former Attorney General Bill Barr said in an interview last week.
+“He knew well that he had lost the election,” Trump’s former Attorney General Bill Barr told CNN last week.

 Lauro said Trump’s defense team will seek to move the case from Washington because it wants a more diverse jury.
 He said he would support televising the trial, and dismissed speculation that it could wrap up before the 2024 election.